kolkhis/tech-notes/linux/redhat/rhcsa-tasks.md

 - You would need to edit the `linux` line in GRUB to add `init=/bin/bash` instead of `rd.break`.
 - Then, you would need to remount the root filesystem with `mount -o remount,rw /` instead of `mount -o remount,rw /sysroot/`.
-- Finally, you would not need to create the `.autorelabel` file, as Ubuntu /Debian does not use SELinux.
+- Finally, you would not need to create the `.autorelabel` file on distributions that do not use SELinux (e.g., Debian/Ubuntu).
 - The rest of the steps are the same.